-A FREE family law legal advice service is available for people who are scheduled to appear at the visiting Federal Magistrates Court in Rockhampton in the week commencing 14 May, 2012.
+A free family law legal advice service is available for people who are scheduled to appear at the visiting Federal Circuit Court in Rockhampton in the week commencing September 30, 2013.

-Run by Legal Aid Queensland, the Family Court Duty Lawyer Service will be available from 9am at the corner of East and Fitzroy Streets, Rockhampton.
+Run by Legal Aid Queensland, the Family Law Duty Lawyer Service will be available from 9.00am at the Family law Courts on the corner of East and Fitzroy Streets, Rockhampton.

 “The service is aimed at people who turn up for court for a session that day without having received any information or advice from a lawyer.

-“Duty lawyers can only provide a basic service to help people through that day in court,” she said.
+“Duty lawyers can only provide a basic service to help people through that day in court.